Shoulder care for throwing athletes

-During the final phase of forward flexion (120 to 180 degrees), once again amplification of the lumbar lordosis becomes essential (i.e. at this end range, flexion is limited at the GH and ST joints, so movement at the spinal column becomes necessary).
-From 0 to 180 degrees of motion, the humerous moves 120 degrees at the GH joint, while 60 degrees of movement occur with the scapula at the ST joint.
+During the final phase of forwarding flexion (120 to 180 degrees), once again amplification of the lumbar lordosis becomes essential (i.e. at this end range, flexion is limited at the GH and ST joints, so movement at the spinal column becomes necessary).
+From 0 to 180 degrees of motion, the humerus moves 120 degrees at the GH joint, while 60 degrees of movement occurs with the scapula at the ST joint.

 Extension of the shoulder is often referred to as posterior elevation.
 For maximal posterior elevation to occur, internal rotation of the shoulder is required.
-Extension is produced by the deltoid, latissimus dorsi and teres major, with assistance coming from the teres minor as well as the long head of the triceps.
+An extension is produced by the deltoid, latissimus dorsi and teres major, with assistance coming from the teres minor as well as the long head of the triceps.

 Internal (medial) Rotation

 It is possible to measure the internal rotation of the GH joint in three positions:

 Internal rotation is produced by the scapularis, pectoralis major, latissimus dorsi and teres major.
 The range of motion is affected by tension or restrictions of the external rotators (infraspinatus and teres minor).

 External (lateral) Rotation

 External rotation of the GH joint is measured in two positions:

 One's dominant hand will carry with it an increased range of external rotation.

 External rotation is produced by the teres minor, supraspinatus and infraspinatus.
 As with above, the range of motion is limited by the tension or restrictions of the internal rotators.

 Horizontal abduction ranges from 0 to 30 degrees and is produced by the posterior deltoid, infraspinatus and teres minor.
 Motion can be restricted due to tension within the pectoralis major and anterior deltoid muscles.